Emerging technologies for crystal-based gamma-ray light sources

 Collaboration Background

-A broad interdisciplinary, international collaboration has previously been established within the framework of FP7 and H2020 projects.
-This collaboration has:
+A broad interdisciplinary, international collaboration has been established previously within the framework of FP7 and H2020 projects.
+These projects performed initial experimental tests to demonstrate the crystalline undulator (CU) idea, production and characterization of periodically bent crystals, and the related theory.

-TECHNO-CLS aims to build upon these successful studies to achieve practical realization of novel gamma-ray LSs, including:
+TECHNO-CLS aims to build on these successful studies to create a high-risk/high-gain science-towards-technology breakthrough research program.
+The goal is to achieve practical realization of novel gamma-ray LSs, such as:

 - Crystalline undulators (CUs)